Buddies in Bad Times

-Buddies in Bad Times Theatre is a Canadian professional theatre company.
+Buddies in Bad Times Theatre (BIBT) is a Canadian professional theatre company.
 Based in Toronto, Ontario, and founded in 1978 by Matt Walsh, Jerry Ciccoritti, and Sky Gilbert, Buddies in Bad Times is dedicated to "the promotion of queer theatrical expression".
 It's the largest and longest-running queer theatre company in the world.

 Although the company eventually achieved notoriety and success in the 1980s as a queer theatre company, it wasn't founded with that intent.
 Buddies' original focus was on staged adaptations of poetry.
 However, during the 1980s, under the sole leadership of Sky Gilbert, Buddies developed a distinctly queer aesthetic and practice.
-The company is known for its work that was unapologetically political, fiercely pro-sexual, and fundamentally anti-establishment.
+The company is known for work that is political, pro-sexual, and anti-establishment.
 In 1983, Sue Golding joined the company as its founding Board President, a post which she held until 1995.
-Playing an instrumental role in shaping the direction of the organization, Some of the company's earliest commercial and critical successes included productions of Gilbert's Lana Turner has Collapsed!
-(1980), The Dressing Gown (1984), Drag Queens on Trial (1985), and The Postman Rings Once (1987), Don Druik's Where is Kabuki?
-(1989), as well as the Sex Tours of the Church-Wellesley community hosted by Gilbert's drag persona Jane.
+Some of the company's earliest commercial and critical successes included productions of Gilbert's Lana Turner has Collapsed!
+(1980), The Dressing Gown (1984), Drag Queens on Trial (1985), and The Postman Rings Once (1987); Don Druik's Where is Kabuki?
+(1989); as well as the Sex Tours of the Church-Wellesley community hosted by Gilbert's drag persona Jane.

 History

-Buddies in Bad Times (BIBT) was established and incorporated in Toronto in 1979.
-Gilbert was the company's first artistic director.
-Sue Golding played a pivotal role as President from 1983 to 1995.
+Buddies in Bad Times was established and incorporated in Toronto in 1979.
+Sky Gilbert was the company's first artistic director.
+Sue Golding was Board President from 1983 to 1995.

-Buddies' inaugural production was a Gilbert play, Angels in Underwear.
-An anthology of Beat poetry, Angels starred Walsh as Jack Kerouac and Ciccoritti as Allen Ginsberg, and was performed at The Dream Factory on Queen Street in Toronto in September 1978.
+Buddies' inaugural production was a Sky Gilbert play, Angels in Underwear.
+An anthology of Beat poetry, Angels starred Matt Walsh as Jack Kerouac and Jerry Ciccoritti as Allen Ginsberg, and was performed at The Dream Factory on Queen Street in Toronto in September 1978.

-Gilbert, Walsh and Ciccoritti, along with playwright Fabian Boutilier, subsequently founded the Rhubarb Festival of Canadian Plays, first produced by the theatre company at The Dream Factory in January 1979 and featuring short plays written by local, unknown playwrights directed by all four of Rhubarb's founders.
+Gilbert, Walsh, and Ciccoritti, along with playwright Fabian Boutilier, subsequently founded the Rhubarb Festival of Canadian Plays, first produced by the theatre company at The Dream Factory in January 1979 and featuring short plays written by local, unknown playwrights directed by all four of Rhubarb's founders.

 The name Buddies in Bad Times was taken from the poem of the same title by the French poet Jacques Prévert.
-It was originally the expression of the close friendship that prevailed between Walsh and Gilbert during their years at York University and The Three Schools of Art.
+It was used between Walsh and Gilbert about their friendship during their years at York University and The Three Schools of Art.

-Shortly after Walsh and Ciccoritti stopped working with the company in its infancy, Gilbert moved its artistic direction toward the then emerging gay subculture of Toronto.
-Buddies has become one of North America's premiere examples of the synthesis between so-called gay culture and modern theatre and has spawned the successful careers of dozens of Canadian actors, playwrights and directors.
+Shortly after Walsh and Ciccoritti stopped working with the company in its infancy, Gilbert moved its artistic direction toward the then-emerging gay subculture of Toronto.
+Buddies has become one of North America's premiere queer theatres and has aided the successful careers of dozens of Canadian actors, playwrights, and directors.